slemarchand/liferay-gogo-scripts/README.md

 # liferay-gogo-scripts

-"Liferay Gogo Scripts" is a set of scripts to perform various administration tasks from the command line using Gogo Shell.
+The Liferay Gogo Scripts is a set of scripts to perform various administration tasks related to Liferay.
+These scripts use Gogo Shell and are intented to be building blocks for automation.

 ## Getting Started